Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients: Multi-Tangent Forward Gradients

-\end{definition} \begin{lemma} $\frog$ is the most accurate approximation $g$ of $\nabla f$ in $U$ and minimizes $\|\nabla f - g\|_2$. \end{lemma} Compared to $\fgsum$ (\Cref{definition:fg_sum}), $\frog$ uses the same vector of directional derivatives $\mathbf{V}^\top\nabla f$ but ``corrects'' $V$ to an orthonormal basis using the inverse Gram matrix $G(V)^{-1}=(\mathbf{V}^\top \mathbf{V})^{-1}$ before aggregating it.
+Thus, $\frog$ minimizes $\|\nabla f - g\|_2$ for $g\in U$, making it the most accurate approximation of $\nabla f$ in $U$. \end{proof} Compared to $\fgsum$ (\Cref{definition:fg_sum}), $\frog$ uses the same vector of directional derivatives $\mathbf{V}^\top\nabla f$ but ``corrects'' $V$ to an orthonormal basis using the inverse Gram matrix $G(V)^{-1}=(\mathbf{V}^\top \mathbf{V})^{-1}$ before aggregating it.
 The orthogonal projection $\frog$ can thus be easily computed from the tangents' directional derivatives, providing a new multi-tangent forward gradient with improved accuracy (\labelcref{rq:combination}).
 This is related to the geometrical interpretation given by~\citet{silver2022learning}; however, rather than requiring $V$ to be an orthonormal basis, our approach can handle arbitrary sets of linearly independent tangents. \Cref{fig:forward_gradient_projection} illustrates $\frog$ with a three-dimensional example.

 Approximating $\nabla f$ with $\frog$ solves two problems at once: the dependency of $\|g_v\|_2$ on $\|v\|_2$, discussed in \Cref{sub:forward_gradient}, and the suboptimal use of available information, outlined in \Cref{sub:multi_tangent_fg}.
 As a result, $\frog$ yields the true gradient for $k=n$ linearly independent tangents and the best possible approximation for $k<n$ tangents.
 Thus, $\frog$ is at least as accurate as the multi-tangent forward gradients $\fgsum$ and $\fgmean$ introduced previously.
 Most importantly, $\frog=\nabla f$ when $\nabla f\in U$.